Recommended Small Biz Tools

 Many small business start with do-it-yourself website options (at least at the start – getting a customized website designed is always the ideal solution).
 Here are some resources to make biting that off just a little easier (or in some cases WAY easier!):

-- If you lack techie skills and want a simple website building option that allows for easy customization, Squarespace is a good small business option.
-At $15/month, it’s cost effective and there’s plenty of support in the online forums.
+• small business websitesIf you lack techie skills and want a simple website building option that allows for easy customization, Squarespace is a good small business option.
+At $15/month, it’s cost effective, there’s plenty of help in the online forums and their support is excellent.

-- If you want to jazz up your WordPress based site so that it doesn’t look cookie cutter, here are some theme options: WooThemes (super easy), StudioPress (awesome SEO) and Thesis (the ability to do tons of customization, without developer skills, amen!).
+• If you want to jazz up your WordPress based site so that it doesn’t look cookie cutter, here are some theme options: WooThemes (super easy), StudioPress (awesome SEO) and Thesis (the ability to do tons of customization, without developer skills, amen!).
 For this site I am using the Thesis theme.

 E-commerce

-- If you have pretty simple e-commerce needs with only a few products or services for sale, E-Junkie is a great option for small businesses.
+• If you have pretty simple e-commerce needs with only a few products or services for sale, E-Junkie is a great option for small businesses.
 Starting at only $5 per month, it’s very affordable and offers a wide variety of options.
 The ability to create discount codes is what got me ~ I use e-junkie for my internet marketing packages.

-- PayPal is another option for setting up buy buttons on your website if you have light e-commerce needs.
+• PayPal is another option for setting up buy buttons on your website if you have light e-commerce needs.

 Online monitoring

-- There is absolutely no excuse for not having Google Analytics on your website.
+• There is absolutely no excuse for not having Google Analytics on your website.
 It’s FREE, will take you or your web guy/gal no time at all to implement, and the insight and information you get are pure gold.
 And even if you have no intention of looking at your analytics reports, PLEASE set it up anyways.
 That way it can merrily gather data until you are ready to use it (and trust me, one day you or someone you hire is gonna want it).

-- Google Alerts is a great, FREE marketing service that alerts you to online activity surrounding keywords.
+• Google Alerts is a great, FREE marketing service that alerts you to online activity surrounding keywords.
 See more details about how this marketing tool can work for you.

 Social media management

-- Hootsuite is my tool of choice.
+• Hootsuite is my tool of choice.
 So easy to use and helps you make Twitter so much more efficient for your small business.
 Did I mention it’s FREE?

 Online security